Inside Amna Suraka, Saddam Hussein’s House of Horrors

 Visiting Amna Suraka

 There is a site map.
-Some of the areas are closed off.
 The museum is not just about the goings-on at Amna Suraka.
 It details the fight for freedom for the Kurdish people, including the Anfal campaign and those who perished at the Nugra Salman prison.

 There is also a statue of Saddam Hussein, which was located at the gate of the military base in Kirkuk.
-It was destroyed by the people of Kirkuk during the Iraqi liberation, but was restored and presented to Amna Sukora.
+Destroyed by the people of Kirkuk during the Iraqi liberation, restored and presented to Amna Sukora.

 Building No.7 – Jails and Torture Section

-Here you will see the cells, left as they were found and mock-ups using mannequins of the torture methods used by Saddam's security officers at Amna Suraka:
+The cells are as found.
+The mock-ups using mannequins show the torture methods used by Saddam’s security officers at Amna Suraka:

 Solitary Cell Number 2: